 We operate under strict guidelines for your safety and ask if your medical circumstances change during the course of your treatments you let us know as soon as possible so that we can be sure it’s safe for you to proceed with further treatments.

 At Urbana your safety comes first.

 Your skin must be free from tan (including fake tan) to be safely treated with laser.
 This is essential to ensure you receive a safe and effective treatment.

 When we tan our skin cells produce Melanin, this is a very important process as it protects our internal DNA structures beneath our skin.

 The light, heat and energy omitted by the lasers we use targets and absorbs into Melanin.
 The Laser cannot tell the difference between Melanin in the hair and stimulated Melanin (from tanning) in the skin, the laser will target the pigment in the exact same way and will heat up the two structures to the exact same temperature causing damage to the fragile skin structure.
 Melanocyte cells are located in the basal or deepest layer of your skin where the hair is also located, if a treatment is performed when melanocytes have been activated (from tanning) the laser will stimulate the pigment and bring it to the surface of the skin causing the surface of the skin to darken and become pigmented.
-It will also heat the water content in the skin up and cause the skin to blister.

 Sensitive skin can be treated … but …